harvard-edtech/edtech-guide/ComprehensiveGuide.md

 Listen to teaching and learning experts: combine your own passion about education with the expert advice, attention to research, and studies/focus groups that the teaching and learning team conducts.
 Gabe serves as the team's representative on the teaching and learning team, explaining updates and new findings as they come from the teaching and learning team.

-Prioritize impact over tech: we design for impact, we design to improve our courses, help students learn and find community, and help TTMs teach in exciting and engaging ways.
+Prioritize impact over tech: we design for impact, we design to improve our courses, help students learn and find community, and help TTMs (Teaching Team Members) teach in exciting and engaging ways.
 Prioritizing impact over tech means that impact comes first and then we find the technologies that make that impact possible, instead of choosing technologies that we like and then seeing how we can make an impact with them.

 Collect data and provide analytics: work to collect data and analytics to help improve our tools and improve our courses, and create dashboards that provide insight to the teaching and learning team.
 This is important but cannot be an excuse for compromising student safety and privacy.